 During the 2000's a significant story arc, X-Men: Deadly Genesis, in a retcon, introduced substantial additional history and events into not only Moira's history but the history of all the X-Men and Professor X, when it was revealed that between Xavier's first squad of X-Men and second set, otherwise known as the international X-Men, there was another squad, of students that were trained primarily by Moira and including a brother to Scott and Alex Summers, Gabriel Summers.
 However this squad of X-Men had tragically met their demise attempting to rescue the first squad of X-Men.
-This was shown to affect Moira significantly, and the in story method of explaining how almost all of this had been forgotten for decades that had passed, was that Professor X had used his telepathy to suppress al memories concerning this students.
-Grant Morrison had wished to use Moira in his run of New X-Men, however her death in prior stories and the temporarily Marvel policy on not reviving dead characters meant that he could not, and so the writer substituted his planned role with her to the character Beast.
+This was shown to affect Moira significantly, and the in-story method of explaining how almost all of this had been forgotten for decades that had passed, was that Professor X had used his telepathy to suppress all memories concerning these students.
+Grant Morrison had wished to use Moira in his run of New X-Men, however her death in prior stories and the temporary Marvel policy on not reviving dead characters meant that he could not.
+And so the writer substituted his planned role with her to the character Beast.

 Major Story Arcs